-Raw materials inventory involve items used to make finished products.
+Raw materials inventory involves items used to make finished products.
 Raw materials can be commodities or components that businesses buy or extract themselves.
 In sum, they’re all the stock that hasn’t been used for manufacturing yet.
-For accounting purposes, raw materials are considered an inventory asset, debited to raw materials and credited to accounts payable.
+For your accounting, raw materials are considered an inventory asset, with a debit to raw materials and credit to accounts payable.
 There are two different categories of raw materials — direct and indirect.

 The formula to calculate the total cost of your raw materials inventory is:

 Total Raw Materials = Beginning inventory + Purchases added – Ending inventory

 Let’s say you own a scooter manufacturing company.
 For this quarter, your starting inventory was worth $20,000.
 During this period, you bought $34,000 worth of raw materials.
 At the end of this quarter, your raw materials on hand were $18,000.

 Total = $20,000 + $34,000 – $18,000 = $36,000

 As you’ll see, these inventory types follow the manufacturing process, from raw materials to works in progress to the finished products.
 Accounting for each stage of the production process helps portray an accurate picture of a manufacturer’s Cost of Goods Sold.
 For the raw materials stage, there are two categories of inventory, direct and indirect raw materials.